Documentation

 3. Step three

-Adding a Skill to Genesis
+Adding a skill to Genesis (for generated projects)

-Adding a Skill to Genesis Itself
+Adding a skill to Genesis itself

 1. Create .claude/skills/<skill-name>/SKILL.md

-Overriding the Scaffold Profile
+Overriding the scaffold profile

 1. Fork the repository